HruthikExploiter/ABI-Agent/README.md

 An AI-powered agent that takes a messy supply chain dataset, cleans it using Polars, and uses an Agentic Loop (ReAct) to answer complex business questions, generate visualizations, and self-correct its own code if it hits an error.

-Built as a flagship project for the 2026 job market.

 ## App link
 https://abi-agent.streamlit.app/